What Is a Digital Footprint?

 While those major breaches draw most of the headlines, more often than not, it’s the under-the-radar ones from your pharmacist or local government that pose the greatest risk, Van Dyke said.
 Those places can include your phone, email, ID number and social security number, making them ripe targets to steal identities.

 “I’ve heard criminal testimony where they talk about what I call ‘trading up,’” Van Dyke said.
 “Somebody gets your phone number, they get your email address and then they go to a third-party site and get other information.
 They piece together a profile on you.”
-Then they can take that information and call your bank pretending to be you to get access to your accounts, he added.
+Then they can take that information and call your bank pretending to be you to access your accounts.

-The average person likely isn’t going to be haunted by their past posts in such a public way, but the information you share online can still have an impact on your reputation.
+The average person likely isn’t going to be haunted by their past posts, but the information you share online can still have an impact on your reputation.

 It doesn’t matter how old some of those posts are either.
 While they may not reflect who you are today, they can still resurface thanks to algorithms on some social media websites that drum up old content and how easy it is to search someone’s profile, Wilton said.